h-shenoy/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/DSS7.rst

 Documentation for tidss device tree node and its properties can be found in linux kernel device tree bindings in below directory
 ``Documentation/devicetree/bindings/display/ti/``.
 Seperate binding files are present for different version of the DSS controller.

+.. ifconfig:: CONFIG_part_variant in ('J721S2')

+        - Ball number **AA24** is used for HPD in mux mode 3, irrespective of this is connected as HPD or not, this pin can not be used for other purpose, if DP0 is used.
+        - This pin is normally unused, but DPI to DP bridges from third parties might be referencing this pin regardless of whether it is connected in hardware or software.
+Setting this pin as GPIO may result in undefined behavior.

 Driver Usage
 ============